 The Group currently finances its operations through shareholders' funds.
 Short term cash funds are invested, if appropriate, in short-term interest-bearing bank deposits.
+There were no short-term interest-bearing bank deposits at 31 May 2020 or 2019.
 The Group did not enter into any hedging transactions with respect to interest rate risk.